Best Everyday Carry Mistakes You Need To Avoid

 3. Relying Soley On Battery Operated Devices

-This includes cell phones, GPS’s, flashlights.
+This includes cell phones, GPS, and flashlights.

-You can have these items, just don’t rely solely on them.
 Have other means of doing the same thing.
-Maybe an emergency whistle, compass, and a small hand crank flashlight.
+Maybe an emergency whistle, compass, and a small hand-crank flashlight.

 4. Allowing Your Gear To Deteriorate